 Like Amazon and Tidal, Apple Music also now has immersive audio tracks – this time through Apple's proprietary Dolby Atmos-powered Spatial Audio format, designed to provide "multidimensional sound and clarity"; to deliver surround sound and 3D audio via your headphones.
 These tracks will play automatically on AirPods or Beats headphones with a W1 or H1 chip.
 The HomePod also supports Spatial Audio, so you can fill your room with virtual 3D sound from a single device.
 As do the iPhone 11 onwards and iPad Pro (but not iPad, iPad Mini or iPad Air).
 Playing from an Apple TV 4K into a Dolby Atmos soundbar or system will work too.

 Services that do not support hi-res... yet

 Another short answer: Deezer, Spotify and YouTube Music are yet to offer (or even promise to offer) hi-res audio.
-We know that Spotify is set to launch its 'HiFi' tier later this year, but it remains to be seen whether hi-res will be on the menu at launch or whether it will stick to CD quality – and if it will try to undercut the competition.
+We know that Spotify is set to launch its long-awaited and seemingly delayed 'HiFi' tier (which was promised by the end of 2021 but never materialised) at some point, but it remains to be seen whether hi-res will be on the menu at launch or whether it will stick to CD quality – and if it will try to undercut the competition.

 Verdict: which hi-res streaming service is best?